Oscars 2025: History Creating Adrien Brody Rolls Back The Years With Oscars Call Out- "I've done this before"

 As the audience applauded, his next sentence seemingly acknowledged that this was his second shot at accepting this particular award.
 Brody said, “It's not my first rodeo, but I will be brief.
 I will not be egregious.
 Thank you.”

-To be fair to the orchestra, the Lead Actor Oscar winner's speech went on for quite a while.
-It crossed the five-minute mark (5:36) and became the longest verifiable one, coming quite close to Greer Garson's speech in 1942 (there are no complete recordings or exact timings for that one at the 15th Academy Awards).
-There's some Oscar history!
+To be fair to the orchestra, the Lead Actor Oscar winner's address went on for quite a while.
+It crossed the five-minute mark (5:36) and became the longest verifiable one, eclipsing Greer Garson's speech in 1943.
+There is some Oscar history!
 Perhaps Brody should write these down and time them.
-But we know why he doesn't as he revealed the reason in 2003.
+But we know why he does not as he revealed the reason in 2003.

-But wait, this time around a case could be made about Brody not being prepared as he was chewing on gum as he made his way to the stage, only to stop and throw it to his partner.
-The gum wasn't caught.
-Add that to Bordy's collection of unique Oscar moments.
+But wait, this time around, too, a case could be made about Brody not being prepared.
+Yeah, he was chewing on gum as he made his way to the stage, only to stop and throw it to his partner.
+The gum was not caught.
+Add that to Brody's collection of unique Oscar moments.

 Adrien Brody is not the first to respond to being played off